 Minute of silence for slain teacher in southwest France

-Paris (AFP) – French schools were set Thursday to hold a nationwide minute of silence for a teacher stabbed to death the previous day by one of her pupils with no apparent motive.
+Paris (AFP) – French schools on Thursday held a nationwide minute of silence for a teacher stabbed to death the previous day by one of her pupils, who told investigators he had been hearing voices.

+It was "a time for paying respects, emotion and solidarity," Education Minister Pap Ndiaye said as he joined the commemoration of Agnes Lassalle, 52.

+"Our thoughts are with her, her family, her pupils and her colleagues," he added, hailing a "very dedicated" Spanish teacher who "spent most of her time preparing lessons... helping her pupils grow".

-Pupils on Thursday morning brought flowers including white roses in memory of the victim, 52-year-old Agnes Lassalle, to the Saint Thomas Aquinas middle and secondary school in the southwestern seaside town of Saint-Jean-de-Luz.
+Pupils had on Thursday morning brought flowers including white roses in memory of the victim to her Saint Thomas Aquinas middle and secondary school in the southwestern seaside town of Saint-Jean-de-Luz.

 Lassalle had been a "good listener", a "very kind teacher", said Rudy, a middle school pupil who had a class with her last year.

-"It's important to be here for her family, those close to her, her pupils," he added, saying "we have to lend strength to those who witnessed" the attack.
+"It's important to be here for her family, those close to her, her pupils," he added.
+"We have to lend strength to those who witnessed" the attack.

-"It's going to be a tough day, I'm still very upset," said one teaching assistant who asked not to be named.
+One teaching assistant who asked not to be named said: "It's going to be a tough day, I'm still very upset."

-Education Minister Pap Ndiaye had on Wednesday travelled to Saint-Jean-de-Luz to hail the "exceptionally dedicated" teacher.

-Lassalle's partner told broadcaster BFMTV that she had spent "at least 80 to 90 percent of her time working for her school, even during the holidays".

 Ines, a 16-year-old schoolgirl who was in Lassalle's class Wednesday, said that the suspect approached the teacher and "plunged a big knife into her chest without saying anything".